timothyas/graph-ufs/README.md

 ```

 ### Submodules
-Currently `graphcast` (from Google) and `ufs2arco` (from NOAA) are pulled in as submodules if you do a recursive clone of the repository.
+Currently `graphcast` (from Google), weatherbench2 (from Google), and `ufs2arco` (from NOAA) are pulled in as submodules if you do a recursive clone of the repository.
 If you do not use the `--recursive` clone when you clone the repo, then you can do a `git submodule --init` later.
 If you already have an existing installation of one of these that you would prefer to use, you can just create a symlink between the top
 directory of `graphufs` and your installed location.
 You will need to add the location to the `PYTHONPATH` environment variable as above,
 but a symlink should ensure you can use the same paths as if the submodules were pulled recursively.

+### WeatherBench2 evaluation
+The official weatherbench2 evaluation results are computed with a script `scripts/evaluate.py`.
+Command line scripts can be found here: https://weatherbench2.readthedocs.io/en/latest/official-evaluation.html
+A sample evaluation script for Pangu weather data can be found in `evaluate-pangu.sh`.